 Hi.
-I’m Suzi and I am a relentless optimist who has a passion for personal development, pushing boundaries, self-acceptance and helping others.
+I’m Suzi, a relentless optimist with a passion for personal development, pushing boundaries, self-acceptance and helping others.

 I am a creative, a truth seeker and a problem solver.
-I am passionate about living my values of inclusivity, fun, freedom, adventure, acceptance and honesty.
+Am passionate about living my values of inclusivity, fun, freedom, adventure, acceptance and honesty.

-I also have a unique blend of adhd, autistic ‘traits’, mild Tourette syndrome and a dash of OCD which has, and I suspect always will make my life one big adventure.
+I have a unique blend of ADHD, autistic ‘traits’, mild Tourette syndrome and a dash of OCD which has, and I suspect always will make my life one big adventure.

 I crave adventure and experiences and have always been ‘into everything’.
 I spent my childhood flitting between playing on my Raleigh burner BMX, climbing trees with my friend and playing tennis and football.